Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment. During the brachytherapy,

 ● Vaginal cancer

-Brachytherapy treatment can be used alone or with cancer surgery, radiotherapy or chemotherapy.
+Brachytherapy procedure can be performed only, or it can be combined with other treatment techniques such as cancer surgery, radiotherapy, or chemotherapy.

 ● It can be placed in a body cavity – the implant containing radioactive material can be placed in the windpipe